-Like me, Portuguese people seem to be quite fond of handmade arts and crafts.
-I’m basing this opinion on the number of craft fairs that are held every year.
-Most reasonably sized towns hold at least one dedicated artisan fair, and there are usually a liberal sprinkling of handicrafts for sale at foodie fairs if you’re on the lookout for Portuguese gifts or souvenirs.
+Judging by the number of craft fairs in Portugal, handmade arts and crafts are popular here.
+Most reasonably sized towns hold at least one dedicated arts and crafts fair, and there are usually a liberal sprinkling of handicrafts for sale at foodie fairs if you’re on the lookout for Portuguese gifts or souvenirs.

 Some of the creations may not be my cup of tea but I’m usually impressed and inspired by the ingenuity and craftsmanship on display.
 Ceramics, wood, stone, leather, glass, metal and fabric are converted into ornaments or utensils.
 Flower petals, fish scales, pencil shavings and egg shells all get put to imaginative uses as jewellery or artistic decorations.

-Some craft fairs, like ‘Poiartes’ in Vila Nova de Poiares, only last a weekend and there isn’t always much advance warning, sorry, publicity.
+Some craft fairs, like Poiartes in Vila Nova de Poiares (2nd weekend of September), only last a few days and there isn’t always much advance warning, sorry, publicity.
 Still, if you keep your ears to the ground, an eye on Facebook, and look out for posters on lampposts and roundabouts, there’s a chance of finding out about them before it’s too late.

 Others, like the national arts and craft fair in Vila do Conde, just north of Porto, go on for a couple of weeks, filling the gardens of Avenida Julio Graça with stalls and live entertainment at various points during the day and evening.

-You can actually see the artisans at work at most of these places.
+You can actually see the artisans at work at most of these craft fairs.

 Watch the wooden spoon man flick wood shavings onto an ever-increasing pile on the floor beneath his stool as he whittles away at lumps of wood.